Sarosim/pictures-on-the-wall/README.md

 - The newsletter and marketing communications fields in the product model are not in use, although they appear on the artist dashboard.
 I haven't tested it until the very end and have just realised, they are not saved properly in the model.
 Boolean fields in the model, but receiving 'on' from the form if selected.
-- At the later stages of the process some caused the intro page fall apart on mobile devices.
+- At the later stages of the process something caused the intro page fall apart on mobile devices.
 Because of the static files were already collected to AWS S3, the testing became very difficult and it couldn't be solved before submission.

-### Submission issue:
-I was making the final fine-tunings on this README.md document when my Virgin Media internet connection disappeared as a result of a
-Virgin Media Broadband issue in the area.
-I managed to connect my pc to a hotspot shared from my mobile.

-Two items got left out because of this issue:
-- Lorem ipsum texts remained on the product upload page
-- Screenshots of the app couldn't be included in this README doc.

 # Deployment